tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 1. If you are using the admin note, create a new row into the project list, and fill out the fields (set status to NOT_STARTED).
 1. If you are using log notes, log that you have created a new project.

-At this point you have a project that you haven’t started yet.
+At this point you have a project that you haven't started yet.
 If you have further ideas before you start, the project will enter to the brainstorming phase.
 After you start the project, the project will enter the working phase as it will moved to the 1_ongoing notebook.

 ## Add an idea for the project